JPC-AV/video_qc_jpc_av/developer_docs/gui-documentation.md

 #### Key Features:

-- **Automatic Theme Change Handling**: Automatically responds to theme changes and propagates to child components
+- **Theme Change Handling**: Automatically responds to theme changes and propagates to child components
-- **Simple Integration**: Easy to add to any PyQt widget class
+- **Simple Integration**: Can be added to any PyQt widget class
-- **Customizable Response**: Can be overridden to customize theme behavior
+- **Customizable Response**: Can be overridden to customize theme behavior (for 'Checks Spex' and other buttons)
 - **Proper Cleanup**: Includes methods to disconnect from theme signals
 - **Child Component Propagation**: Automatically finds and updates child components with theme handlers